The Boarding Family

 Meet the Staff

+Our dedicated team of staff live within an assigned house and are available to students for support, transportation needs and co-ordinating leave arrangements.
 Tutors also reside within each boarding house on a roster system caring for the boarders with four tutors to a house.

-Head of Hawkes Boarding
+Head of Girls Boarding

-Head of Hawkes Boarding
+Head of Girls Boarding

-What you are studying?
+What are you studying?

 What are your interests in life?